kunfoo/kunfoo.org/docs/perlen.md

 # Internetperlen

 ## 2023-09-22
-This is old but oh so gold.
+This is old, but oh so gold.
 Watch an ASCII version of Star Wars via telnet.
 Of course, this is a silent movie.
 Make sure you have someone to play the piano or use [this](https://www.youtube.com/watch?v=dukolBPDpsk).

 ```
 telnet towel.blinkenlights.nl